Blog

 Types of Online E-Learning Platforms

 In broad terms, e-Learning can be identified as a learning experience delivered electronically to a user.
 This concept unites all the methodologies, tools, and other means used to create, organize, and communicate educational content in a digital environment.
+An elearning site is a type of platform specifically designed to deliver digital education, often utilizing various tools, plugins, and themes to create an effective online learning environment.

 E-learning has many benefits over traditional education, it:

 • Enhances the quality of learning — online learning allows students to focus on subject matters which they may not feel confident in.
-Learners can also benefit from different types of educational content (images, illustrations, video, infographics), which results in better retention of information.
+Learners can also benefit from different types of educational content (images, illustrations, videos, infographics), which results in better retention of information.

 • Helps to meet learning needs — each learner has their own needs and learning preferences, which is rarely taken into account in standardized educational practices.
 With e-learning, on the contrary, learners can choose their own path and navigate it at a speed that is comfortable to them.